graverok/react-sorta/README.md

   </FixedSizeList>
 </Sorta>
 ```
-Note that clone callback fires only if the source element is unmounted.
+Note, that clone callback fires only if the source element is unmounted.
 So you won't end up having both source and copy in the DOM tree.

 ## Types